Rikenunes8/feup-asso-HouseOfThings/docs/pattern-instances.md

 ### Context
 : the design problem to solve + why was this one selected
 <!-- Describe the design context that justifies the selection of the pattern. -->
+Problem to solve: the creation, instaciation and management of different kind of devices ?

 #### Problem in Context
 <!-- Describe the wider design context and the concrete problem to be solved.
 This must be as complete as possible, someone else other than the original designer should be able to read and understand why it was important (and not trivial) to solve this problem. -->
+Devices can have different communication protocols, data formats, and capabilities.
+When a new device is added, the server needs to know how to communicate with it and how to interpret its data.

 #### The Pattern
 <!-- Identify the pattern that you applied, why it was selected and how it is a good fit considering the existing design context and the problem at hand. -->
+- provides a flexible and extensible way of managing devices, since in IoT

 ### Mapping
 <!-- Explain how are mapped the pattern's roles, operations and associations to the concrete design classes. -->